runtpacket/Struggle-Bus-Labs/Mods/CPAP FAN/README.md

-Remote Colling using a Resmed CPAP Fan
+## Remote Colling using a Resmed CPAP Fan

+#Klipper configuration.
+Add this to your printer.cfg
 ```
 [fan]
 pin: PB6